sohiniroych/ML-Monitoring-with-Grafana/README.md

 sudo docker-compose up
 ```
 * `docker` directory contains an easy setup of tools used for metrics visualization and analysis.
 These are [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com).
 You should firstly start these programs, with `docker-compose up` command.
 Now you should be able to reach the Grafana admin panel on http://localhost:3000.
-* Logging in for the first time use username: admin, passwork: ml_monitor
+* Logging in for the first time use username: admin, password: ml_monitor

 2. To set up the ml_monitor sensing through post 9090, open a separate terminal and enter the following:
 ```